 In 1959 the facilities of the Prince Henry Hospital were made available to the University for medical undergraduate teaching.
 The hospitals provide a wide range of facilities only a short distance from the University.
 A library is also available.
-There is limited student accommodation at the Prince Henry Hospital and at the Randwick Chest Hospital adjacent to the Prince of Wales Hospital.
+There is limited student accommodation available at the hospitals.